FOMO-GOBBLE/fomo3d-docs/pages/contact-and-support.md

 ### How to Submit a Support Ticket:

+Visit the support channel and submit your issue.

-Please include in ONE message a / multiple screenshots of your issue (if you can include console log this helps)
+Please include in ONE message a small description of the issue / multiple screenshots of your issue (if you can include console log this helps)

-Give a small description of the issue and

-There are twocategories we will focus on.

-1. Token launch / buy / sell issues.

-2. Hyper link / information discrepancies / typing or copy errors etc.

 Please be patient, we will log all of these and work on them as soon as we can!

 Thanks 🙏